suyash144/Alfred/ibl_prompt.md

 *   Make copies of loaded numpy arrays so that you don't get assignment destination is read-only errors.
 *   Ensure all necessary variables (like dataset revisions, parameters, etc.) are explicitly defined within the code block or have been defined in a previous successful code execution step.
 Do not assume variables mentioned only in setup examples within the prompt are pre-defined in the environment.
 *   Also do not assume the structure of variables loaded in from the ONE API.
+*   Ensure that your code can run in a reasonable timeframe.

 **IBL Data Organization:**